6 Tips for Budgeting as Newlyweds

 It’s no secret that sharing your money matters with others can be stressful.
-So, during this time of year when many are tying the knot, we gathered six tips for budgeting as newlyweds that can help you and your spouse get on the same page.
+So, as you make plans to tie the knot, we gathered six tips for budgeting as newlyweds that can help you and your spouse get on the same page.

-Set up payment reminders in MyAccount or our mobile app for Android users.
+- Set up payment reminders in MyAccount or the GM Financial Mobile app.
 Recurring payments could allow you to set it and forget it.

-Design a budget.
+- Design a budget.
 Our free family budget worksheet can help you and your spouse take an honest look at your incoming funds and outgoing expenses.
 You’ll only get a true picture of your finances if you share with each other how much you earn, save and spend (including impulse purchases and every cup of coffee).
-Track your money carefully and look at what works for your lifestyle and your financial goals.
+Track your money carefully and adjust your spending based on your lifestyle and your shared financial goals.

-Start an emergency fund.
-According to the Federal Reserve, only half of the people surveyed could cover a hypothetical $400 emergency expense without selling something or borrowing money.
-In addition to savings, it’s a good idea to put money into a designated account for emergencies.
+- Start an emergency fund.
+In addition to savings, it’s a good idea to put money into a designated emergency account.
+The Federal Reserve shared that about a third of people surveyed could not cover a hypothetical $400 unexpected expense.
 Six to eight months of living expenses can help cover unexpected costs, such as medical bills or job loss, without going into debt.

 - Plan for your future.
 Retirement may seem like a long way away, but the earlier you start saving, the more likely you’ll reach your retirement savings goals.
 See if your employer offers a 401(k) savings plan or other retirement savings option.